 .
 (4)

+μ-Pro® Mag provides two numerical methods for solving the LLG equation:

-A semi-implicit Gauss-Seidel projection method[1] implemented with Fourier-Spectral approach[2][3] is adopted for solving the LLG equation, where contributions from bulk and long-range interactions are explicitly considered, and contributions of short-range interactions are implicitly considered.
+IGS, implicit Gauss-Seidel projection method[1] implemented with Fourier-Spectral approach[2][3].
+Contribution of the short-range interaction is implicitly considered, while other contributions to Heff are explicitly evaluated.

+RK4, the Runge-Kutta method.
+All contributions to Heff are explicitly evaluated.

 The time during magnetization evolution is discretized into time steps with a fixed duration , i.e., where is the step number.
 The recommended range for the value of is, for numerical stability and accuracy.